Versailles 1685: Plot

-After attending the king's awakening, Lalande starts his search in the antechambers.
+After attending King Louis XIV's awakening, Lalande starts his search in the antechambers.
 Under a large painting "Supper at Emaüs" he finds a small key in one of four pots.
 After eavesdropping on a conversation between Hardouin Mansart and Jean Racine he stumbles across Charles Lebrun, who asks him to look for his lost painting sketches which he needs later in the morning.
 In a downstairs dressing room, he finds a pair of scissors and a pamphlet in which Lebrun is satirized, with a peculiar hint lying at the bottom of the page.
 Upstairs he manages to open a sealed chest in an upper secluded blue boy bedroom, which exposed reads another of Aesop's titles: 'the hens and the chicks'.

 While delivering an errand for Bontemps he is given a second pamphlet by the queen's usher, this time dispraising the royal family, with a series of numbers at the bottom.
 Lalande reports to Bontemps, then finds a key inside a cupboard, which he uses to open a buffet where he retrieves Lebrun's sketches.
 In one of the conversations in the Hall of Mirrors, an unknown courtier (in talk with the princess of Conti) is alluded to, potentially referred to as 'the marquis de Scaparella'.
 Lalande finds Lebrun in the war salon who, to his letdown tells him they are not his sketches.
 Lalande doubles back and is intercepted by the king's son who tells him that a deceitful drawing lay on top of the pile.
 Lebrun is reassured, thanks him and hands him another sketch from the pile which he once more claims isn't his.
 In front lies an artist's palette (from which the first pamphlet alluded to one of the colours), prevalent in the king's salon.
 Lalande reaches for a golden-coloured paintbrush and passes it over the sketch, whereby a third Aesop title is revealed: 'the birds and the kite'.